kdoore/CS2335-Gitbook/finding_game_objects.md

 ###Text Input
 How to script an input Box:  This code is in one of the State.cs files where we are trying to capture the input from an InputText GameObject on the corresponding Scene.
+The difficult part of this code is determining how to capture the event when the user has submitted the input by hitting the enter key.
+We need to determine how we can add an event Listener within our State.cs instance.

 ```